 "You know, Dragon's Breath," he pressed.

-Obviously they didn't have the phosphorous rounds in this world or they called them something else.
+Obviously, they didn't have the phosphorus rounds in this world or they called them something else.
 Bruce went about finding out in another way.
 "What would happen if I held a lighter to you?"